SSDI Trial Work Period: What It Is & How It Works

 Trial Work Period Extended Period of Eligibility (EPE)

 After completion of a Trial Work Period, individuals enter a 36-month long Extended Period of Eligibility (EPE), in which they continue to receive full SSDI benefits so long as they remain disabled and earn less in gross income than the Substantial Gainful Activity (SGA) threshold set annually by the SSA.

 - In 2020, the SGA level for beneficiaries was $1,260 monthly income (or $2110 for blind disability recipients).

-Benefits are only distributed if an individual does not surpass the SGA threshold for that month during their EPE.
+Benefits are only distributed if an individual does not surpass the SGA amount for that month during their EPE.
 If an individual earns an amount above the threshold for any month during their EPE, SSDI benefits will not be provided for that month.

-After completing the EPE, if an individual had even one month in which they earned above the SGA threshold, their SSDI benefits will be terminated following full payment of benefits for the current month (plus two additional grace period months).
+After completing the EPE, if an individual had even one month in which they earned above the SGA threshold, their SSDI benefits will be terminated following full disability payment for the current month (plus two additional grace period months).